mcheeks5/mcheeks5.github.io/mermaid.md

 # Relations
 The labels on either side show the reasoning behind each decision.
-This diagram isn't __entirely__ accurate, as the attempt at a state diagram was directly influenced by the sequence diagram.
-However, the thought process could have essentially gone the other way, as was thus bifurcated.
+This diagram isn't _entirely_ accurate, as the attempt at a state diagram was directly influenced by the sequence diagram.
+However, the thought process could have essentially gone the other way, and was thus bifurcated.